clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 **********************

-Organize your content to make it scannable for the reader, which helps them find what the need quickly, and helps them understand more efficiently.
+Organize your content to make it scannable for the reader, which helps them find what they need quickly, and helps them understand more efficiently.

 * **Put the most important content first.** Make sure your introduction